Friends of TFH Appalachia

 Learn more about: Together for Hope Appalachia

 We are better when we work together, so we continue to build a coalition of organizations, churches, and individuals who share our goals, while we work to provide resources, support, and networking for existing partners.

 Your annual gift of $120 (or $10 a month) supports this work of transformation in rural Appalachia:

 • Expanding our impact by providing additional leadership in Kentucky, West Virginia, Virginia, Tennessee, and Ohio.

 Elena Compton is the Assistant to the Regional Vice President for Together for Hope Appalachia, serving in West Virginia.

-To show our appreciation and to commemorate your partnership with TFH Appalachia we would like to present you with a candle holder created by Appalachian artist, Kirk Banks, and a SpiralLight Candle.
+To show our appreciation and to commemorate your partnership with TFH Appalachia we would like to present you with a candle holder and beeswax candle or a bead oil lamp created by Appalachian artisans, Kirk Banks, Sarah Culbreth, and Jason Hughes.

 Thank you for sharing your light (Matthew 5:15).